Seattle Truck Accident Lawyers

 - $230,000 recovery for lacerations and broken ribs sustained when a truck overturned as a result of an improperly secured load in Sumas.

 Truck Accidents Cause Serious Injuries to Occupants of Other Vehicles

 In a crash involving a large commercial truck and a passenger vehicle, it is far less common for a truck driver or occupant to suffer catastrophic or fatal injuries.
-Based on the principles of physics, when a fully-loaded big rig weighing 80,000 pounds or more collides with a 3,000-pound passenger vehicle, the occupants of the passenger vehicle are much more vulnerable to harm.
+When a fully-loaded big rig weighing 80,000 pounds collides with a 3,000-pound passenger vehicle, the occupants of the passenger vehicle are much more vulnerable to harm.

 According to the Insurance Institute for Highway Safety (IIHS), most fatalities in truck accidents are passenger-vehicle occupants.
 Of the 3,660 people who died in large truck collisions in 2014, only 16% were occupants of large commercial trucks, while 68% of the fatalities were occupants of passenger vehicles, and 15% were pedestrians, bicyclists, and motorcyclists.

 The same statistical trend holds true for non-fatal injuries.
 The National Highway Traffic Safety Administration (NHTSA) reports that an estimated 111,000 people were injured in large truck accidents in the U.S. in 2014 - an increase of 17% from the previous year.
 Of the people injured, 74% were occupants of other vehicles, 23% were occupants of large trucks, and 3% were non-occupants.